105 – Ryerson University

 University and College Transfer Students

 If you have previously completed 1 or more semesters at Ryerson or another accredited postsecondary institution, you may be eligible for advanced standing (admission to a level higher than first year/semester) and/or for transfer credit(s).

 All such applications are assessed in competition with other new applications and will be judged on academic and, where applicable, non‑academic criteria, as well as availability of space.

 Details about advanced standing and transfer credit are included in the Admission Procedures and Policies section of Ryerson’s Undergraduate Calendar.

-To be eligible to apply for residence space, you must receive and maintain an active offer of admission to a full‑time undergraduate degree program at Ryerson.
-Residence applications are available to approved students in early January.
+To be eligible to apply for a space in residence, you must receive and maintain an active offer of admission to a

 The deadline to submit residence applications is in early June.